-4.1.9 Optional insurance provisions

-The indemnity limit of the insurance in respect of the works, documents and things (except for the loss of or damage to Contractor's things) should be identified, and professional indemnity insurance should be completed as appropriate by the Employer in Part 1D of the Schedule.

-4.1.10 Required extensions to insurance

-If required in the Schedule, any section of the works taken over shall continue to be covered by the Contractor's insurance until the whole of the works have reached Substantial Completion.
+Part 4 Section 4.1 Insurance Provisions1Insurance Requirements, continued 4.1.9 Optional insurance provisions The indemnity limit of the insurance in respect of the works, documents and things (except for the loss of or damage to Contractor's things) should be identified, and professional indemnity insurance should be completed as appropriate by the Employer in the Schedule, part 1D.
+4.1.10 Required extensions to insurance If required in the Schedule, any section of the works taken over shall continue to be covered by the Contractor's insurance until the whole of the works have reached Substantial Completion.
 This requirement should be imposed on the Contractor if independent contractors are engaged to carry out fit-out or other works before Substantial Completion.
-Where an extension to the Contractor's insurance is required for a section of the work, this should be stated in the tender documents and listed in Part 1D of the Schedule.
+Where an extension to the Contractor's insurance is required for a section of the work, this should be stated in the tender documents and listed in the Schedule, part 1D.
 The extension should run until the Employer's Representative issues a certificate of Substantial Completion for the whole of the Works.
 Normally, once a section of the works is taken into use, it is no longer insured by the Contractor